zaitsevIV/weather_analysis/README.md

 # weather_analysis
-this programm based on matplotlib library
+this programm is based on matplotlib library

 ## Description of the program: